 - To identify the needs of pupils with SEND as early as possible.
 This is most effectively done by gathering information from parents, education, health and care services and early years' settings prior to the child's entry to school. - Monitor the progress of all pupils in order to aid the identification of pupils with SEND.
 Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
-This will be coordinated by the SENDCO and curriculum leader and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for. - Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress and providing information on the provisions for pupils within the school as a whole, and the effectiveness of the SEND policy and the schools SEND work. - Work with and in support with outside agencies when the pupils' needs cannot be met by the school alone.
-A list of these services can be provided by the Inclusion Leader.
+This will be coordinated by the SENDCO and curriculum leader and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.

-• Create a school environment where pupils feel safe to voice their opinions of their own needs by pupil voice surveys and monitoring regularly the progress of all pupils.
-Students are also encouraged to participate in all aspects of school life including after school clubs, residential visits and extra-curricular activities.
+- Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
+This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress and providing information on the provisions for pupils within the whole school and the effectiveness of the SEND policy and the schools SEND work. - Work with and in support with outside agencies when the pupils' needs cannot be met by the school alone.
+A list of these services can be provided by the SENCO. - Create a school environment where pupils feel safe to voice their opinion about their own need through pupil voice surveys.
+Puils are also encouraged to participate in all aspects of school life including after school clubs, residential visits and extra-curricular activities.